sciZer0/7/v/README.md

 * with the ideal Gini coefficient
 * with over 100,000,000 users

-Specifically, high (even **extreme**) efficiency is possible thanks to the use of a new consensus mechanism.
+In particular, high (even **extreme**) efficiency is possible thanks to the use of a new consensus mechanism.

 In turn, the new consensus mechanism involves the use of Soul-Bound Tokens (SBTs) and Zero-Knowledge Proof (ZKP or simply ZK) technologies.